SrGnis/Body-Health-System/README.md

 ## TODO

 - Ray cast arrows to apply the damage to a specific part.
-- HUD config
+- HUD configuration.
-- Beter GUI
+- Better GUI.
+- Add custom Damage Distributions for each mob.
+- Create an API and code revision.